Cristian-Marrufo/CS470-Final/README.md

-# CS470-Final
-## Final Project: Email Spam Classification
+# CS470-Final: Email Spam Classification

 # Instructions:
 - Implement the Naive Bayes, logistic regression, and KNN algorithm models for the purposes of Email spam classification given the provided data set.